auth0/lock-passwordless/README.md

 ### Customization

 The appearance of the widget and the mechanics of authentication can be customized with an `options` object which has one or more of the following properties.
-Each method that opens the dialog can take an `options` object as its first argument.
+The `Auth0LockPasswordless` constructor and each method that opens the dialog can take an `options` object.
+Options passed to an opening method take precedence over options passed to the constructor.

 #### UI options

 - **autoclose {Boolean}**: Determines whether or not the Lock will be closed automatically after a successful sign in.
 If the Lock is not `closable` it won't be closed even if this option is set to `true`.
 Defaults to `false`.
 - **container {String}**: The `id` of the html element where the Lock will be rendered.
 This makes the Lock appear inline instead of in a modal window.
 - **dict {Object}**: Allows to customize every piece of text displayed in the Lock.
 Defaults to `{}`.
 See below [Dict Specification](#dict-specification) for the details.
 - **icon {String}**: Url for an image that will be placed in the Lock's header.
 Defaults to Auth0's logo.
+If you are going to use a custom icon is recommended that you specify this option when constructing a new `Auth0LockPasswordless` instance because that give us the chance to preload the image and provide a better user experience.
 - **closable {Boolean}**: Determines whether or not the Lock can be closed.
 When a `container` option is provided its value is always `false`, otherwise it defaults to `true`.
 - **defaultLocation {String}**: [ISO country code](http://www.iso.org/iso/country_codes) of the country that will be selected by default when entering a phone number.
 Defaults to `"US"`.
 - **focusInput {Boolean}**: Determines whether or not the first input on the screen, that is the email or phone number input, should have focus when the Lock is displayed.
 Defaults to `false` when a `container` option is provided or the Lock is being render on a mobile device.
 Otherwise it defaults to `true`.